Abir El Saghir

 Abir El Saghir (born September 24, 1998) is a Lebanese celebrity cook and social media influencer.
-Her TikTok account is followed by 28.6 million people with over 500 million views.
+Her TikTok account is followed by more than 31 million people with over 500 million views.

-She started studying interior design at a Lebanese university-LIU but left.
+She started studying interior design at LIU but left to pursue her career.

 Career

-El Saghir has more than 28 million followers on TikTok, where her videos show cooking from around the world.
+El Saghir has more than 31 million followers on TikTok, where her videos show cooking from around the world.

 In 2023 she won a Joy Award for Favorite Female Influencer.